-Lecturers may apply for an ITIC card via AAU with the Director for Finance and Budgeting, Zdeněk Johanovský.
+Instructors may apply for an ITIC card via AAU with the Chief Financial Officer, Zdeněk Johanovský.
 The card is valid for 1.5 years (September-December of the following year), the first card costs CZK 290, a stamp extending its validity is for CZK 180.

-It is the lecturer's responsibility to make their own copies.
+It is the instructor's responsibility to make their own copies.
 Please plan ahead especially when copying larger quantities of materials as there is often a wait for the machines just before the start of classes.
-Please note that librarians and receptionists are there NOT for assisting lecturers with preparation of materials.
+Please note that librarians and receptionists are there NOT for assisting instructors with preparation of materials.